Bhuvaneswaran27/Electromart-aws-cloud-project/README.md

     v
 ElectroMart Application
 ```

+1. Developer pushes code to GitHub.
+2. CodePipeline detects the change.
+3. CodeBuild builds the Docker image.
+4. Docker image is pushed to Amazon ECR.
+5. ECS deploys the new task definition.
+6. Application runs behind an Application Load Balancer.
+7. CloudWatch collects application logs.
+8. The Node.js application connects to Amazon RDS MySQL.

 Whenever new code is pushed to GitHub, the pipeline can automatically
 execute the build and deployment process.